Chinese Paper Cutting Patterns & Templates

-Chinese paper cutting patterns are more than decorative red window flowers.
-They are a visual language used in festivals, blessings, storytelling, embroidery drafts, folk rituals, and handmade gifts.
+Chinese paper cutting patterns and templates are more than decorative red window flowers.
+They are a visual language used in festivals, blessings, storytelling, embroidery drafts, folk rituals, printable craft ideas, and handmade gifts.

-This guide helps you recognize common pattern types, understand how regional and ethnic traditions shape them, and find beginner-friendly ideas for your own paper-cutting projects.
+This guide helps you recognize common pattern types, understand how regional and ethnic traditions shape them, and choose beginner-friendly template ideas for handmade cards, gift tags, paper ornaments, and printable paper-cut inspired projects.

-Visual Guide to Common Chinese Paper Cutting Pattern Types
+Common Chinese Paper Cutting Patterns and Template Types

 A beginner often notices the shape before knowing the region.
-This guide starts with common Chinese paper cutting patterns, then the next sections explain how those motifs change by place, story, festival, and use.
+This guide starts with common Chinese paper cutting patterns and template types, then the next sections explain how those motifs change by place, story, festival, and use.

 Animal & Zodiac Patterns